udelcodes/udelcodes.github.io/networks2.md

 ## Protocols vs Signal Processing

-Now Blue will send a heart message to Gold and we'll play a little game.
+**Task 2** Now Blue will send a heart message to Gold and we'll play a little game.
 Notice that our ability to get the correct colors from the beacon takes some subtle, real-world, adjustments to our style of communicating.
 This is the art of signal processing, to put a signal into a form where it is easier to read correctly on the other side.
 Now what to do with those colors (bytes) once you get them, that's the art of protocols.

 ### Travelling to Chicago